facebookresearch/cc_net/README.md

 `jq` can do some complicated filtering.
 `jsonql.py` provides a Python API with multiprocess support to do more complicated operations like LM scoring of the document.

+## License

+By contributing to `cc_net`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.